Andrade El Idolo: Various feuds (2018–2019)

-On April 17, 2018, Almas, alongside Zelina Vega, was drafted to SmackDown brand as part of the Superstar Shake–up.
+On April 17, 2018, Almas, alongside Vega, was drafted to SmackDown brand as part of the Superstar Shake–up.
 A month later, in his in-ring debut, Almas defeated a local wrestler on the May 15 episode of SmackDown Live.
-Shortly after his debut, Almas was placed in his first feud with Sin Cara, who tried to convince him to "reconnect" again only for Almas to attack him.
-Almas defeated Sin Cara on July 10 episode of SmackDown Live and again five days later in a rematch at the Extreme Rules Kickoff Show to end their feud.
-On July 17 episode of SmackDown Live, Almas suffered his first loss as part of main roster by then–WWE Champion AJ Styles in a non–title match.
-Throughout August, Almas and Vega started a feud with Rusev and Lana whom they would defeat in various singles matches.
-This led to a mixed tag team match between the two teams on the Kickoff Show for SummerSlam on August 19, where Almas and Vega were victorious.
-Two days later on SmackDown Live, Almas and Vega lost to Rusev and Lana in a rematch, ending their feud in the process.
-Throughout the rest of the year, Almas continued to perform in various singles and tag team matches, most of which he would go on to lose.
+He feuded with Sin Cara, defeating him on the July 10 episode of SmackDown Live and in a rematch five days later at the Extreme Rules kickoff show.
+On the July 17 episode of SmackDown Live, Almas suffered his first loss on the main roster to then–WWE Champion AJ Styles in a non–title match.
+Throughout August, Almas and Vega started a feud with Rusev and Lana, whom they defeated in various singles matches.
+They defeated Rusev and Lana in a mixed tag team match on the SummerSlam kickoff show on August 19, but lost a rematch two days later on SmackDown Live.
+On the November 6 episode of SmackDown Live, Almas lost to Rey Mysterio in a Survivor Series qualifying match.

-On January 15, 2019, his ring name was shortened to Andrade, and he was announced as an entrant for the Royal Rumble match, where he was one of the final four, before being eliminated by Braun Strowman.
-A match between Andrade and Rey Mysterio was scheduled for the Fastlane pay-per-view, but it was cancelled in favor of both men competing in a fatal four-way match for the United States Championship, where Samoa Joe retained in a match also involving R-Truth.
-At WrestleMania 35, Andrade competed in the André the Giant Memorial Battle Royal, but failed to win after he accidentally eliminated himself, when he eliminated Apollo Crews.
-On April 15, both Andrade and Vega were drafted to Raw brand as part of Superstar Shake-up.
-However, on April 23, Andrade and Vega were moved back to the SmackDown brand.
-At the Money in the Bank, Andrade competed in the ladder match, which he failed to win.
-At Super ShowDown, Andrade failed to capture the Intercontinental Championship from Finn Bálor.
-In August, Andrade competed in the King of the Ring tournament, where he defeated Apollo Crews in the first round, but lost to Chad Gable in the quarterfinals.
+In January 2019, his ring name was shortened to Andrade.
+He participated in the Royal Rumble on January 27, being eliminated near the end by Braun Strowman.
+A match between Andrade and Mysterio scheduled for the Fastlane kickoff show on March 10 was cancelled in favor of both men competing in a fatal four-way match for the United States Championship on the main show, where Samoa Joe retained in a match also involving R-Truth.
+At WrestleMania 35 on April 7, Andrade failed to win the André the Giant Memorial Battle Royal after accidentally eliminating himself while eliminating Apollo Crews.
+On April 15, Andrade and Vega were drafted to the Raw brand as part of the Superstar Shake-up, but were moved back to the SmackDown brand on April 23.
+At Money in the Bank on May 19, Andrade failed to win the namesake ladder match.
+At Super ShowDown on June 7, Andrade failed to capture the Intercontinental Championship from Finn Bálor.
+In August, he competed in the King of the Ring tournament, defeating Crews in the first round, but lost to Chad Gable in the quarterfinals.